jpayne23/Car-Lease-Demo/README.md

+## NOTE: This repository is no longer used, the new repository is located at [https://github.com/IBM-Blockchain/car-lease-demo](https://github.com/IBM-Blockchain/car-lease-demo)

 # Car Lease Demo (For testing)

-Repository linked from bluemix is now available [here](https://github.com/IBM-Blockchain/car-lease-demo)

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/jpayne23/Car-Lease-Demo-test.git)